Gayathri-GA/dart_sdk_chatgpt/README.md

 ## Features
 * Generate text with a provided prompt.
-* Customizable text length with length parameter (default: 1000).
+* Customizable text length with length parameter.

+## Requirements
+* A valid API key for the OpenAI Chat gpt api.
+Get your API Key [here](https://platform.openai.com/account/api-keys).

+## Implementation details

+The package uses the HTTP post method to make a request to the OpenAI API with the provided prompt and length (as max_tokens).
+The API key is passed using apiKey parameter in the ChatGptApi function.

 ## Usage